Introduction: How to Make a Concrete Fire Bowl

 This was one of my most exciting projects I have worked on.
 With the little experience I have, I love concrete work.
 I will give you all the steps I took to create this awesome fire bowl.

-The bowls I use I'm not sure where you can get them.
-I snagged these from my office after a lunch part.
+I am not sure where you can get the bowls that I used.
+I snagged these from my office after a lunch party.
 They are plastic catering bowls.
 I believe any bowls could work.

 Step 1: Making a Concrete Fire Bowl, Here Is What I Used